 - The centre operates on a self financing basis.
 The tailors (mainly women) buy a sewing machine at a reasonable price and get a free week of training in design or embroidery, basic operation and maintenance and business skills.

 So far the sewing and training centre in Mwanza has provided more than 3000 sewing machines and trained more than 1500 tailors, covering an area 1.5 times the size of Ireland.

 - The promotion and fabrication of locally made sewing machine treadle bases;

 - The training of sewing machine mechanics in the area to increase maintenance;

 - The centre employs three local people and provides income generation activities to indirect beneficiaries such as tailoring trainers, metal workers and mechanics.

 Since then TFS works closely on a few more projects in different parts of Africa, such as Njombe and Ruvuma.
-In 2019 we signed a contract on creation of The Tools Centre that will support Vocational Training Centres and/or artisans through refurbishment of high quality tools.
+In 2019 we signed a contract on the creation of The Tools Centre that will support Vocational Training Centres and/or artisans through the refurbishment of high-quality tools.
 More information you can find here.